TheAcharya/MarkerData-Website/docs/README.md

 ## Core Features

-- Created with Apple Swift programming language
+- Created with Apple Swift and SwiftUI programming language
 - Native Share Destination integration with Final Cut Pro
-- Accurately extract Markers from Final Cut Pro's FCPXML/FCPXMLD
+- Accurately extract Markers from Final Cut Pro
 - Native integration with [Airtable](https://www.airtable.com) & [Notion](https://www.notion.so) databases
 - Send Final Cut Pro's Marker metadata to cloud databases with a click of a button
 - Ability to batch extract and render stills or animated GIFs based on each Marker's timecode